Beth Chapman: Personal life

 Chapman was born in Denver, Colorado, one of five children born to Garry Leon Smith (1937 – 2006) and Bonnie Joan Lawson (1940 – 2022).
 In a Mother's Day address delivered at a church in an episode of Dog's Most Wanted, she claimed to have been raised as a Mennonite.
-She trained as both a gymnast and ice skater.
-For some time she was a nightclub stripper, waitress and clerk.

 Chapman spent the majority of her early life in Colorado before moving to Honolulu to be with Duane Chapman, whom she married in 2006 after years of an on-again-off-again relationship.
 They had two children together, Bonnie Joanne Chapman (born December 16, 1998) and Garry Chapman (February 7, 2001).
 Chapman adopted Beth's daughter from her previous marriage, Cecily Barmore-Chapman (née Barmore; born June 19, 1993).
-Chapman was also able to help Beth locate and reconcile with her son Dominic Davis (born 1985), born when she was a teenager and subsequently placed for adoption.
+Chapman was also able to help Beth locate and reconcile with her son Dominic Davis (born 1985), born when she was a teenager at 17 years old and subsequently placed for adoption.